taichi-dev/soft2d-for-unity/Docs/English/CustomShader.md

-# Custom Shader
+# Custom Shaders

-> In addition to using the shaders provided by the plugin, users can create their own shader and use it in the scene.
+In addition to using the shaders provided by the plugin, users can create their own shader and use it in the scene.
 We will introduce custom shader from three perspectives: parameter settings, vertex shader and script settings.

 ## Parameter Setting
 Since Soft2D only supports Vulkan and Metal, we can optimize the performance by compiling shader code tailored to them:
 ``` shaderlab
 #pragma exclude_renderers d3d11